DavontaData/diabetes-readmission-risk-prediction/README.md

 ## Study Objective

-The objective of this project was to identify demographic, clinical, and healthcare utilization factors associated with 30-day readmission among diabetic emergency admission encounters and develop a machine learning model to identify patients at increased readmission risk.
+To identify demographic, clinical, and healthcare utilization factors associated with 30-day hospital readmission among diabetic emergency inpatient admissions and construct a machine-learning-ready dataset for predictive modeling

 ## Research Question

-Which demographic, clinical, and healthcare utilization factors are associated with 30-day hospital readmission among diabetic inpatient encounters with emergency admission?
+Which demographic, clinical, and healthcare utilization factors are associated with 30-day hospital readmission among diabetic emergency inpatient admissions?

 ## Supporting Questions

-1. What patient and hospitalization characteristics are associated with 30-day hospital readmission among diabetic inpatient encounters?
+1. What patient and hospitalization characteristics are associated with 30-day hospital readmission among diabetic emergency inpatient admissions?

-2. How does prior healthcare utilization (previous inpatient and emergency visits) relate to the risk of 30-day hospital readmission?
+2. How does prior healthcare utilization (previous inpatient and emergency visits) relate to the risk of 30-day hospital readmission among diabetic emergency inpatient admissions?

-3. Which clinical and healthcare utilization features contribute most to predicting 30-day hospital readmission?
+3. Which clinical and healthcare utilization features contribute most to predicting 30-day hospital readmission using machine learning?

-4. How do different supervised machine learning models perform in predicting 30-day hospital readmission?
+4. How do different supervised machine learning models perform in predicting 30-day hospital readmission among diabetic emergency inpatient admissions?

 ## Dataset